Ydessa Hendeles: Career

 In 1996, Maclean's magazine published a profile by Sharon Doyle Driedger on Hendeles and her exhibition program at the Ydessa Hendeles Art Foundation.
 In the article, Driedger noted Hendeles’s influence on the art world:

 Hendeles has managed to pique the interest of the art world by collecting and showing works by such luminaries as British photographer Eadweard Muybridge and American sculptor Louise Bourgeois.
-“These works are sought after by any great institution in the world,” says Marcel Brisebois, director of the Montreal Museum of Contemporary Art.
+“These works are sought after by any great institution in the world,” says Marcel Brisebois (fr), director of the Montreal Museum of Contemporary Art.
 “She has a great eye.
 When she buys something, we look at her and say, ‘Oh, why is she doing so?’”
 Her bold aesthetic vision led ARTnews, a respected U.S. journal, to twice include her in its list of “the art world’s 50 most influential people” in 1993 and 1995—the only Canadian and one of just a handful of women.
 “Every museum curator who is not asleep knows about her,” says Robert Storr, a curator at New York City’s renowned Museum of Modern Art.
 Storr adds that for exhibitions of videos, films, photography and installations, “there is absolutely no better place in the world” than Hendeles’s foundation.

 In his book Private Spaces for Contemporary Art (2010), Peter Doroshenko described the Ydessa Hendeles Art Foundation as functioning “more like an intellectual visual arts laboratory than an art centre or private collection space,” and declared its gallery “one of the most important contemporary spaces in North America.”

 The Ydessa Hendeles Art Foundation maintained its exhibition program in Toronto until 2012, when its building was sold and the gallery closed its doors.
-The Foundation, however, continues to function as a not-for-profit organization in Toronto, and in 2015 it established a studio/office in the upper west side of Manhattan in the former studio of the photographer Philippe Halsman at the historic Atelier building.
+The Foundation, however, continues to function as a not-for-profit organization in Toronto, and in 2015 it established a studio on the Upper West Side of Manhattan in the former studio of the photographer Philippe Halsman at the historic Atelier building.